-To show IPv4-only configuration or IPv6-only configuration, use any of the following commands.
+To show IPv4-only or IPv6-only configuration, use any of the following commands.

-Tip: To show both IPv4 and IPv6 configuration data, see IP Configuration (on page 221).
+Tip: To show both IPv4 and IPv6 configuration data, see IP Configuration (on page 254).

-- To show all IPv4 configuration: - # show network ipv4 common

-To show all IPv6 configuration:

-- # show network ipv6 common

-- To show the IPv4 configuration of a specific network interface:

-- # show network ipv4 interface <ETH>

-- To show the IPv6 configuration of a specific network interface:

-- # show network ipv6 interface <ETH>
+- To show IPv4 settings shared by all network interfaces, such as DNS and routes: - # show network ipv4 common - To show IPv6 settings shared by all network interfaces, such as DNS and routes: - # show network ipv6 common - To show the IPv4 configuration of a specific network interface: - # show network ipv4 interface <ETH> - To show the IPv6 configuration of a specific network interface: - # show network ipv6 interface <ETH>

-<ETH> is one of the network interfaces: ethernet, wireless, bridge or all.
+• <ETH> is one of the network interfaces: ethernet or bridge.
 Note that you must choose/configure the bridge interface if your PXE is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of the ETHERNET interface do NOT function.

-Option Description ethernet Show the IPv4 or IPv6 configuration of the ETHERNET interface. wireless Show the IPv4 or IPv6 configuration of the WIRELESS interface. bridge Show the IPv4 or IPv6 configuration of the BRIDGE interface. all Show the IPv4 or IPv6 configuration of all interfaces.
-You can type the CLI command without the word 'all.'
-For example, show network ipv4 interface .
+Option Description ethernet Show the IPv4 or IPv6 configuration of the ETHERNET interface. bridge Show the IPv4 or IPv6 configuration of the BRIDGE interface.

+Option Description all Show the IPv4 or IPv6 configuration of all interfaces.
+Tip: You can also type the command without adding this option "all" to get the same data.
+That is, show network ipv4 interface.

-Note: PXE does NOT support wireless networking so you can ignore the wireless information in the CLI.
+Note: PXE does NOT support the cascading feature so you can ignore the BRIDGE option and bridge-related information in the CLI.